Reductive group: Classification of split reductive groups

 The outer automorphism group of a split reductive group G over a field k is isomorphic to the automorphism group of the root datum of G. Moreover, the automorphism group of G splits as a semidirect product:

 where Z is the center of G. For a split semisimple simply connected group G over a field, the outer automorphism group of G has a simpler description: it is the automorphism group of the Dynkin diagram of G.

 Reductive group schemes

 A group scheme G over a scheme S is called reductive if the morphism G → S is smooth and affine, and every geometric fiber $G_{\overline k}$ is reductive.
 (For a point p in S, the corresponding geometric fiber means the base change of G to an algebraic closure $\overline k$ of the residue field of p.)
-Extending Chevalley's work, Michel Demazure and Grothendieck showed that split reductive group schemes over any nonempty scheme S are classified by root data.
-This statement includes the existence of Chevalley groups as group schemes over Z, and it says that every split reductive group over a scheme S is isomorphic to the base change of a Chevalley group from Z to S.
+Extending Chevalley's work, Michel Demazure and Grothendieck showed that pinned reductive group schemes over any nonempty scheme S are classified by root data.
+This statement includes the existence of Chevalley groups as group schemes over Z, and it says that every pinned reductive group over a scheme S is isomorphic to the base change of a Chevalley group from Z to S. A pinning of a split reductive group is a choice of root basis and also a choice of trivialisation of the one-dimensional additive group corresponding to each simple root.
+This statement is false without the pinning; for example, suppose that A is a Dedekind domain and that I is an ideal in A whose class in the class group of A is not a square.
+Then SL(A + I) and SL_2(A) are split and reductive over Spec A and have the same root data but they are not isomorphic: the flag scheme (the quotient by a Borel subgroup scheme) of the first is the projective line bundle P(A + I) and has no section with trivial normal bundle (a section corresponds to a short exact sequence 0 → J → A + I → K → 0 where J, K are ideal classes and the normal bundle is then J^{-1}K, which is not trivial since JK is isomorphic to I) while the flag scheme of the second is P^1_A and does possess sections with trivial normal bundle.